wavefrontHQ/docs/pages/doc/csp_migration.md

 ## How Are the Groups Migrated to VMware Cloud Services?

-Originally, your Operation for Applications service includes the **Everyone** and **Service Accounts** system groups as well as any other custom group that you have created.
+Originally, your Operation for Applications service includes the **Everyone** and **Service Accounts** system groups as well as any other custom groups that you have created.

 ### How Are the Custom Groups Migrated?